 Originally used hundreds of years ago, full dentures are still being used today to replace whole arches of your smile.
 Thankfully, modern dentistry has brought better options than wood or animal bone.
 Our custom-made dentures are the fastest way to replace all of your teeth and they are personalized for your comfort and function.

 The Process of Receiving Dentures

 Once your dentures are made, you will come back in for an appointment where Dr. White will ensure that they fit snuggly and comfortably.
-He will also give you tips on how to keep it in place and your day-to-day with dentures.
 Sometimes, you may want to use denture adhesive to keep your prosthesis in place.

 Denture Care and Maintenance